apparebit/diaphanous/codebook.md

 ## 2. Citation Record

 The one exception is the `@` property.
 Its value is an object with metadata about the dataset itself.
-That includes `author`, `title`, `version`, `date`, `doi`, and `url`.
+That includes `author`, `title`, `version`, and `url`.
 The version number comprises a major and minor version separated by a dot.
-The date lists the year, month, and day in that order separated by a dash; single-digit months and days are zero-padded.

 Where the Python version uses comments, the JSON version of the citation record also includes the `!` and `|` properties for visually highlighting the record